oscbyspro/Numberick/README.md

 ### 🏰 Fixed-Width Integer

-Each specialization of ``NBKDoubleWidth`` has a fixed bit width, and so do its halves.
+Each type of ``NBKDoubleWidth`` has a fixed bit width, and so do its halves.
 This design comes with a suite of overflow and bit-casting operations.
-The equal partition also lends itself to divide-and-conquer strategies.
-As such, it uses A. Karatsuba's multiplication algorithm, as well as C. Burnikel's and J. Ziegler's fast recursive division.
+The even split also lends itself to divide-and-conquer strategies.
+As such, it uses A. Karatsuba's multiplication algorithm, as well as C. Burnikel's and J.
+Ziegler's fast recursive division.

 ### 📖 Trivial UInt Collection

 ``NBKDoubleWidth`` models a trivial `UInt` collection, where `UInt` is an unsigned machine word.
-It contains at least two elements, and its element count is always a power of two.
+It contains at least two words, and its word count is always a power of two.
 This layout enables direct machine word access.

 ```